Liquid Intelligent Metasurface for Fluid Antennas-Assisted Networks: Introduction

 Motivated by these advancements, this paper proposes a novel FA and liquid intelligent metasurface (LIM) architecture, wherein both the FA-empowered base station (FAS) and the LIM are equipped with fluid antenna and liquid elements.
-LIM extends traditional RIS designs by incorporating reconfigurable spatial mobility into the metasurface structure \cite{lim1, lim2, lim3}, enabling each reflecting element to adjust its position in addition to its phase-shift.
-This dual reconfigurability of spatial and electromagnetic domains offers unprecedented flexibility for adapting to dynamic wireless propagation.
+LIM extends traditional RIS designs by incorporating reconfigurable spatial mobility into the metasurface structure \cite{lim1, lim2, lim3}, enabling each reflecting element to adjust its position in addition to its phase-shift control.
+This dual reconfigurability of spatial and electromagnetic domains offers unprecedented flexibility for adapting to dynamic wireless propagation paths.
+Note that as the inter-element spacing of an on–off-enabled metasurface decreases \cite{new2}, its behavior can be approximated to that of a quantized LIM.
 The proposed FAS-LIM system jointly leverages beam steering at BS, phase-shift at LIM, and spatial adjustment at both ends.
 Nonetheless, such integration introduces new challenges in system modeling and optimization due to the complex coupling between beamforming vectors, phase-shifts, and spatial positions.
-These interdependencies render the overall problem highly non-convex and difficult to solve using the standard methods.
-To address this, we formulate a sum-rate maximization problem that jointly optimizes all control variables and develop a solution based on alternating optimization and successive convex approximation (SCA) techniques.
-The main contributions of this paper are summarized as follows: \begin{enumerate} \item We have proposed a novel architecture in multi-user downlink systems that integrates fluid antenna arrays at BS and liquid elements at LIM, enabling joint optimization over transmit beamforming, phase-shifts configuration, and antenna/element position adjustment.
+These interdependencies render the overall problem highly non-convex and difficult to solve if using the standard methods.
+To address this, we formulate a sum-rate maximization problem that jointly optimizes all control variables and develop a solution based on alternating optimization and other approximation techniques.
+The main contributions of this paper are summarized as follows: \begin{enumerate} \item We have proposed a novel architecture in multi-user downlink systems that integrate fluid antenna arrays at BS and liquid elements at LIM, enabling joint optimization over transmit beamforming, phase-shifts configuration, and antenna/element position adjustment.

-\item We aim for solving sum-rate maximization problem.
-We transform the non-convex problem into a tractable form using auxiliary variables, SCA, and the penalty-based convex-concave procedure (PCCP) to tackle coupling variables, unit-modulus constraint, and spatial correlation functions.
-An alternative optimization technique is utilized to iteratively solve the beamforming, phase-shifts, and positions of FAS antennas and LIM elements.
+\item We aim for maximizing system sum-rate.
+We transform the non-convex problem into a tractable form using auxiliary variables, Lagrangian dual and quadratic transformation, successive convex approximation (SCA), and the penalty-based convex-concave procedure (PCCP) to tackle fractional forms, coupling variables, unit-modulus constraint, and spatial correlation functions.
+An alternating optimization technique is utilized to iteratively solve transmit beamforming, phase-shifts, and positions of FAS antennas and LIM elements.